Singapore Payroll Management

 7. Take note of mandatory levies, contributions and statutory requirements.

-Besides Central Provident Fund (CPF) contributions, employers are required to make the following monthly contributions:
+Besides Central Provident Fund (CPF) contributions, employers are also required to make the following monthly contributions:

 - Ethnic funds such as CDAC, ECF, MBMF and SINDA, which aim at helping the less privileged in the respective ethnic communities;